A Legacy of Lasers and Laser Fusion Pioneers

 “(John Nuckolls) has always been an intellectual leader who thinks outside the box.
 He never even knew there was a box.
 He embodies the way the Laboratory takes on problems.”

-These unprecedented projects were the basis for numerous collaborations with universities, other laboratories, outside industry, and the larger fusion research community—collaborations which made possible the construction, some 20 years after Janus, of NIF, the world’s largest and highest-energy laser system.
-Concurrently, researchers also developed increasingly sophisticated optics, targets, modeling and simulation tools, and the diagnostic instruments needed for measuring and observing what was happening in the laser systems and their experiments.
+These unprecedented projects were the basis for numerous collaborations with universities, other laboratories, outside industry, and the larger fusion research community—collaborations which made possible the construction, some 20 years after Janus, of NIF, then the world’s largest and highest-energy laser system.
+Concurrently, researchers also developed increasingly sophisticated optics, targets, and the diagnostic instruments needed for measuring and observing what was happening in the laser systems and their experiments.

-Thanks to the hard work and innovation of the members of the NIF Team, our collaborators and industrial partners, and our partners in ICF and high energy density science research, NIF is now helping the nation maintain its credible nuclear deterrent by conducting ignition experiments to study the conditions found in exploding nuclear weapons and providing experimental access to user communities for national security, Discovery Science, and the quest for clean fusion energy.
+Thanks to the hard work and innovation of the members of the NIF Team, our collaborators and industrial partners, and our partners in ICF and high energy density science research, NIF is now helping the nation maintain its credible nuclear deterrent while taking important steps toward achieving ignition and providing experimental access to user communities for national security, Discovery Science, and the quest for clean fusion energy.
 None of this would have been possible without the creativity and dedication of LLNL’s laser and fusion pioneers and their successors.
 We truly do stand on the shoulders of giants.

 More Information